ryanemmans/reading-notes/js401/class-26.md

 ***3. Document the following Vocabulary Terms:***

 - **Rendering** - In React, the render() method is the only required method in a class component, and is responsible for describing the view to be displayed to the browser window.
 - **Templates** - refers to the client side data binding method implemented with JavaScript.
-A frequent practice is to use double curly brackets ( i.e. {{key}} ) to call values of the given key from data files, often JSON objects.
+A frequent practice is to use double curly brackets to call values of the given key from data files, often JSON objects.
 - **State** - a JavaScript object that stores a component’s dynamic data and enables a component to keep track of changes between renders.
 Because state is dynamic, it is reserved only for interactivity so you don’t use it for static React projects.

 - - -